-The Good, the Bad, and the Evil: an Introduction to Moral Philosophy
+The Good, the Bad, and the Evil: Ethics and Moral Philosophy

 68 Jay Street, #308